-- 1. City Manager - Assistant City Manager or other person designated as Acting City Manager under GMC 2.03.050 - 3.
-Neighborhood Services and Public Safety Director - 4.
-Public Works Director - 5.
-Director of Planning and Environmental Review - 6.
-Finance Director
+- 1. City Manager

+- Assistant City Manager or other person designated as Acting City Manager under GMC 2.03.050

+- 3. Neighborhood Services Director

+- 4. Public Works Director

+- 5. Director of Planning and Environmental Review

+- 6. Finance Director

-The City Manager may appoint a Director of Emergency Services to lead response efforts as the EOC Director only when all alternative staff members listed above are unable to report to the position.
+The City Manager may authorize another staff member to lead response efforts as the EOC Director only when all alternative staff members listed above are unable to report to the position.
 This appointment will only last for the duration of the incident or until a designated staff member can report to the EOC Director position.